applicaster/developer.applicaster.com/book/player/Android.md

   public void setPluginConfigurationParams(Map params)
 ```

-Player configuration object is a map handed in the player playback setup stage and contains some info for the player to be used at launch such as:
+Player configuration object is a map handled in the player playback setup stage and contains some info for the player to be used at launch such as:
 * Start time - Set player starting time
 * End time - Set player end time (optional - it is used if wanting to display a "clip").
 * Animated - control player display (if animated or not).